Takashiidobe/notes/src/books/game-programming-patterns/double-buffer.md

 Imagine a play, where there is some setup required between scenes.
 While the audience is captivated by the play on one stage, the team can prep for the next scene.
-When the first scene is done, the audience\'s attention is diverted to the second stage, where they can watch the next scene without any waiting.
+When the first scene is done, the audience's attention is diverted to the second stage, where they can watch the next scene without any waiting.
 While that scene plays out, the team preps the first stage for the next scene.